 Figure 2 depicts a simple call-graph that consists of only six nodes.
 The algorithm works in a depth-first search.
 Starting at the root, the two children, B and C, together do significantly contribute to the parent's inclusive execution time, and so each branch is preserved and searched.
 First, the branch leading to node B is examined, and since it contributes significantly, it remains as part of a dominant path.
 At this point, node B's children are examined to see if they are significant to node B; they are not and so nodes D and E are both immediately pruned.
-Next, node C is examined to see if it is significant to its parent, node A. Node C is determined to be insignificant is removed.
-In the figures hereafter, we will follow the convention of shading pruned branches.
+Next, node C is examined to see if it is significant to its parent, node A. Node C is determined to be insignificant and that branch along with its children is pruned off.
+In the figures hereafter, we will follow the convention of coloring pruned branches and their nodes red.